Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: INFERENCE IN STOCHASTIC SUPPORT PROGRAMS IS BMA

 Examining Eq.~\eqref{eq:ppl_posterior}, we immediately see that $\pi(\theta)$ is a weighted sum of localized posteriors.
-Our novel insight is that this decomposition also reveals that using the full Bayes posterior to calculate predictions or expectations is implicitly performing a BMA over the individual SLPs.
+This decomposition also reveals that using the full Bayes posterior to calculate predictions or expectations is implicitly performing a BMA over the individual SLPs.
 To see this, consider calculating the expectation of some parameterized predictive density $p(\tilde{y}|\theta)$:

 where $p_k$ is any conditional density function such that $p_k(\tilde{y}|\theta)=p(\tilde{y}|\theta) \, \forall \tilde{y}, \theta \in \Theta_k$, and we have defined new random variables $\theta_k$ drawn from the local posterior of the $k$th SLP.
 We thus have that the downstream posterior predictive on $\tilde{y}$ is a weighted sum of the posterior predictives that would result from using the $k$th SLP instead of our full program.